Publication: 21st May 2018

 by Richard Daglish

-Napier Collyns was at the heart of the small group of planners and forecasters at Shell (which included Pierre Wack, Herman Kahn and Peter Schwartz) who invented and pioneered scenario planning.
+Napier Collyns was at the heart of the small group of planners, economists and forecasters at Shell (which included Pierre Wack, Ted Newland and, later, Peter Schwartz) who invented and pioneered scenario planning.

-Later he was part of the small group who founded the massively influential Global Business Network (GBN).
+Later he was part of the small group who founded the influential Global Business Network (GBN) in California.
 He also worked for much of his later professional life in and out of the limelight helping to get a surprising number of highly influential books written and published on both sides of the Atlantic.
-He was also a founder member of International Futures Forum.
+He was also a founder member of International Futures Forum and the Chair of IFF-US.

 From the Foreword by Leslie Dighton